openstack/ironic/doc/source/cli/ironic-dbsync.rst

 This command will upgrade existing database tables to the most recent version, or to the version specified with the :option:`--revision` option.

+..
+  TODO(rloo): add this in Queens; doesn't make sense to add in Pike Before this ``upgrade`` is invoked, the command `ironic db-sync online_data_migrations` must have been successfully run using the previous version of ironic (if you are doing an upgrade as opposed to a new installation of ironic).
+If it wasn't run, the database will not be compatible with this recent version of ironic, and this command will return 2 (error).

 If there are no existing tables, then new tables are created, beginning with the oldest known version, and successively upgraded using all of the